KaiKai7/Wall-Mark/Help.md

 * If the link was successful, you will be able to view the article.

 * If the link was not successful, then go back to the app and try one of the other five remaining links.

+## Adding or Changing Links

+The links that are listed in the app are able to be changed or edited.

+This means that if the site listed becomes inactive, the link can be changed.

+If you find better links than the ones listed, then feel free to change them to your liking.